Autonomous-Drone-Racing-Lab/Efficient-Path-Planner/README.md

 To use this code, relevant other packages must be installed before.
 Below you will find a list of instructions

 **Install Submodules**
-Two external dependencies must be added to this codebase in the form of Git Submodules.
-Pybind11 for creating the pyhon bindings as well as a custom poly_traj package for generting minimum snap trajectories.
-Download both packages using
+One external dependencies must be added to this codebase in the form of Git Submodules.
+Pybind11 for creating the pyhon bindings.
+(Tqo other external dependencies for path planning a provided within this repository and the external folder)
 ```
 git submodule init
 git submodule update --remote